geocam/geocamResponderMaps/README.rst

   $GEOCAM_DIR/geocamBayMaps/manage.py runserver

 Now you're ready to try it out!
-If you can open a web browser on the same host where Share is installed, you can start using the app by visiting http://localhost:8000/ in that browser.
+If you can open a web browser on the same host where the server is installed, you can start using the app by visiting http://localhost:8000/ in that browser.

 .. o  __BEGIN_LICENSE__